rags/toggle-test/README.md

 Each project that you configure is an alist with *:root-dir, :src-dirs, :test-dirs* as mandatory and *:test-prefixes, :test-suffixes* as optional entries.

 **Assumptions:** Test Toggle makes 2 assumptions about the all projects defined.
-These are not tricky assumptions most projects have folder organization and naming conventions that complement these assumptions
+These are not tricky assumptions.
+Most projects have folder organization and naming conventions that complement these assumptions

 * The test and source directory structure (tree hierarchy) is similar.
 * The test file name can be derived by adding some prefix or suffix to source file name.